Sneak in some veggies – literally! – with creamy kale pasta sauce. The sauce takes just a few minutes in the blender – no cooking required!

 Creamy Kale Pasta Sauce

-- 1 15 ounce can white beans, drained (Save that precious aquafaba, and make some cookies with it later!)
+- 1 15 ounce can white beans drained

 - 1 cup raw cashews (Soaked for 20 minutes in hot water, then drained.)